vishal2612200/rangitaki/README.md

 Would you like to see your Rangitaki blog here?
 Write me a message at [marcelmichaelkapfer@yahoo.co.nz](mailto:marcelmichaelkapfer@yahoo.co.nz)

-## Used Library
+## Used Libraries

- - For converting the Markdown blog articles into HTML code I use  [Parsedown](http://parsedown.org)
+ - For converting the Markdown blog articles into HTML code Rangitaki uses  [Parsedown](http://parsedown.org).
+ - For creating the atom feeds Rangitaki uses [picoFeed](https://github.com/fguillot/picoFeed)

 ## Contributing